Chunngai/cross-sentence-gec/progress.md

 **Model the Context**
 It models the context using a Transformer encoder with 6 layers, whose structure is identical to the original Transformer.
 Parameters of the first 5 layers of the context encoder are shared with the source sentence encoder.

-> Since major proportion of the context encoder’s parameters are shared with the source encoder, we add a special token (let us denote it \<bos\>) to the beginning of context sentences, but not source sentences, to let the shared layers know whether it is encoding a source or a context sentence.

-Note that \<eos\> presents in both the context sentence and the source sentence, while <bos> is only in the context sentence.

 **Integration**
 The source sentence encoder consists of 6 layers, with the first 5 identical to the original Transformer.
 The output of the 5th source encoder layer is fed into a multi-head attention, which is the same as the previous 5 layers.